tataratat/splinepy/README.md

 - insert and remove knots, and
 - extract bezier patches.

-Some __BSpline fitting__ routines from the [The NURBS Book](https://link.springer.com/book/10.1007/978-3-642-97385-7):
+Some __BSpline fitting__ routines from [The NURBS Book](https://link.springer.com/book/10.1007/978-3-642-97385-7):
-- curve interpolation / approximation
+- curve interpolation/approximation
-- surface interpolation / approximation
+- surface interpolation/approximation

 ### Multipatch
 Splinepy offers a common interface for multipatch geometries, i.e., geometries consisting of multiple, individual splines of arbitrary types.
-This concept is both used for complex geometries as for Isogeometric Analysis. __Multipatch__ objects have the following functionalities:
+This concept is used for complex geometries and for Isogeometric Analysis. __Multipatch__ objects have the following functionalities:
  - determine patch-interfaces automatically
  - identification of boundary faces
- - boundary assignement using different techniques, relying either on the boundary position or on the continuity inbetween patches
+ - boundary assignment using different techniques, relying either on the boundary position or on the continuity in between patches
  - Boundary extraction

 ### IO